Samasource/factotum/README.md

 - determine the latest factotum image version/tag available in container repo
 - pull that image from repo
-- render the `/templates/install/install.gotmpl` go template to a temporary `install` script and execute it locally (detailed next)
+- render the `/filesystem/templates/install/install.gotmpl` go template to a temporary `install` script and execute it locally (detailed next)

+Note: At install-time, the bootstrap script also gets included verbatim within the launch script's upgrade function.
+When you invoke `factotum upgrade`, it's actually the bootstrap script that is run.

 ## Install script

 The install script's job is to:

 - Ensure pre-requisites are already installed locally
-- Create special folders locally and the default `~/.factotum/config.yaml` file based on `/templates/install/config.yaml`, if not already present
+- Create special folders locally and the default `~/.factotum/config.yaml` file based on `/filesystem/templates/install/config.yaml`, if not already present
-- Render the `/templates/install/factotum.gotmpl` go template to generate the `/usr/local/bin/factotum` launch script locally
+- Render the `/filesystem/templates/install/factotum.gotmpl` go template to generate the `/usr/local/bin/factotum` launch script locally

 ## Launch script